Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 ### Repositories

-During the lifecycle of the landing zones deployment you will probably find that it is easier to work first with a mono-repository environment (mixing Terraform code and variables) especially when you focusing on sandpit deployment until you have good enough state to move to other environment.
-Azure Devops Main project would be a good one to start with and slowly transition your config related code to environment specific project.
+During the lifecycle of the landing zones deployment you will probably find that it is easier to work first with a mono-repository environment but we recommend using multiple repositories as follow:

-From an Azure DevOps perspective, you will use multi repo pipelines and check-out.
-The repos can also be located cross-projects within the same organization.
+* **Configuration repository**: [this template can be used](https://github.com/azure/caf-terraform-landingzones-starter) as configuration repository for CAF landing zones, containing definition of the configuration for your different environments.
+* **Logic repository**: this Azure CAF landing zone repository.

+This approach allows you to easily:
+* check-in your configuration in your specific Git repository.
+* resync the code with the public codebase for updates.
+* customize the code if needed and contribute back to the community.

 ### Full IaC Architecture (Contoso example)